DCC-EX/website/docs/start/assembly.md

 ## TECHNICAL NOTES

-__Wire Guage__ - The Arduino Motor controller can only provide about 1.5 Amps of power (despite being rated for 2), so 18 AWG wire is ample.
+__Wire Gauge__ - The Arduino Motor controller can only provide about 1.5 Amps of power (despite being rated for 2), so 18 AWG wire is ample.
 If you use a different motor controller and deliver more current to your track, you may need thicker wire.

-__Power Supplies__ - Why do we recommend a 7-9V power supply for the Mega when the manaual says it can handle 12V?
+__Power Supplies__ - Why do we recommend a 7-9V power supply for the Mega when the manual says it can handle 12V or even 20?
 Can't you just use one 12V power supply to power both of them?
 Short answer; NO. You want two supplies (or one supply that splits out 2 voltages).
 The Arduino Mega only needs around 7V to operate.
 Any voltage over that is wasted as heat and can burn out the regulator on the board.
-And most people want a minimum of 12V into the Motor Board, many want up to 14 (for N and HO Scale).
+And most people want a minimum of 12V into the Motor Board, while many want 14 (for N and HO Scale).
 Where your Mega could run hot for a while with 12V, if 14V from the Motorboard was connected to the Mega, it would destroy it.
 Cut the trace and use 2 power supplies.

 Install using the Automated Installer